rameloni/Tydi-Chisel-testing-framework-analysis/examples/chisel-examples/README.md

 # Chisel examples
 This directory contains a variety of Chisel code examples.
-A selection of these examples has been meticulously chosen from the [`chisel-tutorial`] repository and subsequently adapted for an analysis of framework characteristics.
+A selection of these examples has been meticulously chosen from the `chisel-tutorial` repository and subsequently adapted for an analysis of each testing framework characteristics.
-The primary objective of these modifications is to highlight certain characteristics of Chisel representations that might remain obscured when utilizing testing frameworks.
+The primary objective of these modifications is to highlight certain characteristics of Chisel representations that might remain obscured while using the available testing frameworks.

 Specifically, the following examples have been selected:
-- [`Adder`](./src/main/Adder.scala): A simple N-bit adder circuit, that uses `Array` (scala) and `Vec` (chisel) classes to wrap the
-    [`FullAdder`](./src/main/FullAdder.scala)s modules and the bit "vectors" needed for the internal `carry` and `sum`.
+- [`Adder`](./src/main/Adder.scala): A simple N-bit adder circuit, that uses `Array` (scala) class to wrap the [`FullAdder`](./src/main/FullAdder.scala)s modules, `Vec` and `Bundle` (chisel) to group together signals needed for the internal `carry`, `sum` and `IO` interface.
 - [`DetectTwoOnes`](./src/main/FSM.scala): A simple finite state machine that uses `ChiselEnum` to represent the states.
 - [`Parity`](./src/main/Parity.scala): A simple circuit that uses an `Enum` (chisel) to represent the states instead of `ChiselEnum`.